 Walt Disney World is the Most Magical Place on Earth.
 But could it be the most secure place on Earth, as well?
 Some certainly think it should be.
-After a recent incident involving an armed man arrested near a Disney Springs parking garage, many frequent Walt Disney World visitors began to question why Disney Springs doesn’t have more security measures in place.
+After a recent incident involving an armed man arrested near a Disney Springs parking garage, frequent Walt Disney World visitors began to question why Disney Springs doesn’t have more security measures.
 Should Disney Springs have security checkpoints like those at the Disney World theme parks?
 Let’s dig a little deeper and figure this out.

-Armed man arrested at Disney Springs
+Armed man arrested at Disney Springs.

-Recently, a man armed with a 9 mm handgun and two magazines with 14 rounds of ammunition was caught outside of the Orange parking garage at Disney Springs.
+A man armed with a 9 mm handgun and two magazines with 14 rounds of ammunition was caught outside the Orange parking garage at Disney Springs.
 Thanks to a law enforcement dog and the Orange County Sheriff’s Office, the man was apprehended.
 He was charged with carrying a concealed firearm (which he does not have a permit to do, even though he applied for one over three months ago), trespassed from all Disney properties, and booked into the Orange County Jail.
 He was released two days later after posting a $1,000 bond.

 Thankfully, local law enforcement was patrolling the area and able to catch this armed man.
-But after the news came out, many were left wondering: should Disney be implementing security checkpoints at Disney Springs, since it is Walt Disney World Resort property and guests are required to go through security when entering all of the Disney Parks?
+But after the news came out, many were left wondering: should Disney be implementing security checkpoints at Disney Springs since it is Walt Disney World Resort property, and Guests are required to go through security when entering all of the Disney Parks?

-Walt Disney World theme park security
+Walt Disney World theme Park security

-Given the fact that most items that are banned from the Disney theme parks are also banned from Disney Springs and the Walt Disney World Resort hotels, it would make sense for Disney to start implementing more security at Disney Springs.
-And after all, on the west coast at Disneyland Resort in California, guests are required to go through security before entering Downtown Disney — although Downtown Disney is much closer to the theme parks than Disney Springs is.
+Given the fact that most items that are banned from the Disney theme parks are also prohibited from Disney Springs and the Walt Disney World Resort hotels, it would make sense for Disney to start implementing more security at Disney Springs.
+And after all, on the west coast at Disneyland Resort in California, Guests are required to go through security before entering Downtown Disney — although Downtown Disney is much closer to the theme parks than Disney Springs is.

-Disneyland Resort guests go through security to enter Downtown Disney
+Disneyland Resort Guests go through security to enter Downtown Disney.

 Could Disney Springs start implementing security checkpoints?

-Right now, there are no signs that Disney has plans to implement more security at Disney Springs, but we don’t doubt that it could happen in the future.
+There are no signs that Disney has plans to implement more security at Disney Springs, but we don’t doubt that it could happen in the future.